Pudgeeba/WD-Seatwork-3/readme.md

 <!-- TODO: To be changed -->
 <!-- The following are just sample -->
 This project focuses on Website Headers and footers.
-It is for exploring various versions of Headers and Footers as we showcase HTML and CSS skills, featuring Multiple Pages, Effects, and Container Manipulations.
+It is for exploring various versions of Headers and Footers with the use of HTML and CSS, showcasing different skills related to the 2 different languages, featuring Multiple Pages, Effects, and Container Manipulations.
+The project consistsof the following key components: a Landing page, 5 Static Header Designs section, 5 Animated Header with Animation section, 5 Static Footer Designs Section, and 5 Animated Footers with Animation-to briefly demonstrate what possible designs you can implement on your own website or even for commissions!

 ### Key Components
 <!-- TODO: List of Key Components -->